Trioecy

-Trioecy /traI'i:si/, also spelled triecy, is a sexual system characterized by the coexistence of males, females, and hermaphrodites.
+Trioecy is a sexual system characterized by the coexistence of males, females, and hermaphrodites.
 It has been found in both plants and animals.
-Like androdioecy and gynodioecy, trioecy is a mixed mating systems.
+Like androdioecy and gynodioecy, trioecy is a mixed mating system.

 Terminology

-Trioecy is also called tridioecy /,traIdaI'i:si/ and subdioecy /,sVbdaI'i:si/.
+Trioecy is also called tridioecy and subdioecy.

 The term trioecy comes from the Neo-Latin word Trioecia, a former order of trioecious plants.

 Evolution of trioecy

 Trioecy may be an unstable transient state associated with evolutionary transitioning from gynodioecy to dioecy.
 In brachiopod species, trioecy usually breaks into androdioecy or gynodioecy.
 Other studies show that trioecious populations originated from gonochoristic ancestors which were invaded by a mutant selfing hermaphrodite, creating a trioecious population.
 It has been suggested that chromosomal duplication plays an important part in the evolution of trioecy.

 But one study found that trioecy can be stable under nucleocytoplasmic sex determination.
 Another theoretical analysis indicates that trioecy could be evolutionary stable in plant species if a large amount of pollinators vary geographically.